Rinat Akhmetov Foundation: Your Superpower

 The project Your Superpower is a series of motivational meetings between famous and successful people and boarding schoolers or orphanage pupils.
 The goal of the project is to help children left without parental care discover their talents that would allow them to be successful and happy.
 Since December 2018, 10 ambassadors of the Rinat Akhmetov Foundation have held 41 motivational meetings in nine boarding schools of the Donetsk region.
 More than 1,000 children attended the meetings.
 In December 2021, the Foundation conducted a motivational online lesson Your Superprofession.
 More than 5,000 viewers watched the lesson broadcast.
 Thus, the motivational online lesson attracted the largest number of viewers and set the national record of Ukraine.
 In January 2022, the Foundation released the second season of its educational series Your Superprofession.
-This series is a new online format of the project that is primarily targeted at teenagers who need to invest a lot of effort in this life in order to realize their potential in a professional domain.
+This series is a new online format of the project that is primarily targeted at teenagers who need to invest a lot of effort in this life to realize their potential in a professional domain.

 No to Orphanhood!

-The program No to Orphanhood! began its activities on 1 June 2008.
+The program No to Orphanhood! began its activities on June 1, 2008.
 In its framework, the national child adoption portal Rinat Akhmetov for Children.
 No to Orphanhood! has been operating for more than a decade now.(website: sirotstvy.net) The Foundation helped create 41 family-type orphanages that have adopted more than 400 children across the country.
 Thanks to the program and the portal, more than 10,000 children from boarding schools and orphanages have found happiness in new families.

 Campaign Rinat Akhmetov for Children

-The Foundation's longest-running and large-scale New Year's charity tradition began on 16 November 2001.
+The Foundation's longest-running and large-scale New Year's charity tradition began on November 16, 2001.
 Back then, Rinat Akhmetov visited boarding schoolers and pupils of children's orphanages for the first time.
 About one million children received gifts in the last 14 years.